ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## View data about phishing URLs and click verdict

 Suppose you want to see phishing attempts through URLs in email, including a list of URLs that were allowed, blocked, and overridden.
-Identifying URLs that were clicked requires [ATP Safe links](atp-safe-links.md).
-Make sure you have set up [ATP Safe Links policies](set-up-atp-safe-links-policies.md) for click-time protection and logging of click verdicts by ATP Safe Links.
+Identifying URLs that were clicked requires [ATP Safe links](atp-safe-links.md) to be configured.
+Make sure you have set up [ATP Safe Links policies](set-up-atp-safe-links-policies.md) for time-of-click protection and logging of click verdicts by ATP Safe Links.
 To review phish URLs in messages and clicks on URLs in phish messages, use the [Email > Phish](threat-explorer-views.md#email--phish) view of Explorer (or real-time detections).

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer** (or **Real-time detections**).
 (In our example, we use Explorer.)